eckhchri/pcars-ds-liveview/README.md

 # Project CARS Dedicated Server live view (pcars-ds-liveview)

+## What is it

+The main goal of this project was to show information about races like you have it in TV broadcasts.\
+This project is webbased and written in javascript.
+It polls the Dedicated Server API for Multiplayer sessions of Project CARS 1 and 2 to get this information, which is the main focus.
+But it can also poll the CREST1/CREST2 API, which provides the Shared Memory data of Project CARS 1 and 2 via HTTP.\
+If you open this website it has Google Maps in background, which shows the current race track and markers of all drivers where they are.
+As overlay you have some tables:
+- Driver Table - shows all driver names with their position, which car they drive and timings.
+- Car Table - a list of all cars, which are available in Project CARS
+- Track Table - a list of all tracks, which are available in Project CARS

+Further there is a recording/playback panel and some other stuff.
+You can find more info about the features in the "Nice to know" section at the end.\
+It's also important to know that javascript is executed on client side.
+That means your PC/Tablet/... where you start a browser and open this website is polling the Dedicated Server or CREST API via HTTP requests.

 ## Usage:
 - default URL after extracting/cloning to your Webserver: http://[your Webserver url]/index.html
 - rename config-sample.js to config.js change settings with an editor